fhdhsni/The-Secret-Life-of-Objects/README.md

   'Denali         6168 United States',
   'Popocatepetl   5465 Mexico       ' ]
 ```
-and for the last time we use `join("\n")` to make a string out of this array.
-And that's it this is our table.
+And for the last time we use `join("\n")` to make a string out of this array.
+And that it, we got our table.
 ```
 name         height country
 ------------ ------ -------------